Heartlytics

 Solution

-- Single‑patient and batch prediction flows with resilient input validation and cleaning.
+- ✓Single‑patient and batch prediction flows with resilient input validation

-- Built‑in security controls: CSRF, session timeout, MFA, rate limiting, application‑level envelope encryption for patient data and MFA secrets.
+- ✓Built‑in security controls: CSRF, session timeout, MFA, rate limiting

 User Experience Flow

-- Sign up / Login: Password rules and strength hints; optional two‑step verification (TOTP or email code).
+Password rules and strength hints; optional two‑step verification (TOTP or email code)

-- Forgot password: enumeration‑safe OTP with resend cooldown, TTL, and attempt limits.
+Enumeration‑safe OTP with resend cooldown, TTL, and attempt limits

-- Predict: Single‑patient form with guided validation and instant probability, risk band, and age‑projection simulation.
+Single‑patient form with guided validation and instant probability, risk band, and age‑projection simulation

-- Batch Upload: CSV upload → column mapping → cleaning log → EDA → predictions; tolerant of common UCI aliases and formats.
+CSV upload → column mapping → cleaning log → EDA → predictions; tolerant of common UCI aliases and formats

-- Dashboard: KPIs, histograms/KDE, correlations, cluster summaries; export as a comprehensive PDF (with generated visuals).
+KPIs, histograms/KDE, correlations, cluster summaries; export as a comprehensive PDF

-- Simulations: “What‑if” projections (e.g., age curves) for patient risk trajectories.
+"What‑if" projections (e.g., age curves) for patient risk trajectories

 Business Value